 The thickness of the evaporated Cs2Te layer varies between a few nm and a few hundreds of nm.
 The evaporation can be either done in two steps by first evaporating a layer of Te and then a layer of Cs.
 The Te comes first since it will stick better to the substrate as would do the Cs.
 The Cs will then react with the deposited Te atoms to form various compounds (Cs2Te, Cs2Te5, Cs3Te2, Cs2Te3, Cs4Te) [42].
 This successive evaporation lead typically to QE values around a few percent [43,44] in comparison to almost 20 % when the Te and Cs are co-evaporated [45].
 The co-evaporation technique consists in evaporating the Te and Cs simultaneously so that Cs2Te molecules form in the gas phase before deposition on the cathode surface.
 This technique requires a careful monitoring of the QE together with a control of the Cs flow to reach the best stoichiometry.
+Figure 3.2.1 illustrates the evolution of the cesium source evaporation current while monitoring the photocurrent (which here corresponds to the QE) and for a quasi-constant tellurium evaporation rate of 0.03 A/s.
+The Cs evaporation rate is constantly adjusted to maximize the photocurrent rise.
+The deposition is stopped when the photocurrent starts to decrease.

+Fig. 3.2.1: Evolution of the Cs evaporation current (related to the deposition rate) and collected photocurrent under constant illumination at 266 nm and while Te is deposited at 0.03 Å/s.
+Pressure rises to 10-8 mbar during deposition.

 The tellurium growing process onto the substrate follows a Stransky-Krastanov [46] scheme.
 First Te atoms get deposited layer by layer up to a few monolayers and then isolated islands will start to growth until the coalescence of these adsorbate 'islands' takes place.
-This results in an almost smooth surface as seen on Fig. 3.2.1 which shows a scanning electron microscope picture of 15 nm of Te deposited on a copper surface.
+This results in an almost smooth surface.
 The Cs growing process is a pure island type of growth where some nucleation sites are growing independently.
-This is illustrated in Fig. 3.2.1 where 25 nm of Cs have been evaporated on a copper substrate.
-Isolated islands of Cs are clearly visible.
-The overlap of Cs on a Te layer produces a layer with a complex granularity which is a mix of the two processes described above: island and quasi smooth surface (left picture of Fig. 3.2.1).
+The overlap of Cs on a Te layer produces a layer with a complex granularity which is a mix of the two processes described above: island and quasi smooth surface.
 The roughness is definitively larger than the one from the initial substrate.
-[47]It is important to notice that the Cs is extremely reacting with water and oxygen, so that Fig. 3.2.1 includes also the effect of oxidation of the Cs.
+In the case of the co-evaporation technique the roughness should be smaller than with the sequential technique [47].
+This can have important consequences on the beam quality (uniformity, emittance).